-Named after Gregory Blaxland (1778–1853), an early Australian explorer of the Blue Mountains in New South Wales.
+Named in honour of Gregory Blaxland, 1778–1853.
+Blaxland was an early Australian explorer who was a member of the first European party to successfully cross the Blue Mountains in New South Wales.

 61 sq km